-^{}Full-time Equivalent (FTE): A full-time equivalent position is equal to 2,080 hours a year (40 hours/week x 52 weeks).
-Extra Help staff are not reflected in the Total FTE or Authorized Position Count.
+\\Full-time Equivalent (FTE): A full-time equivalent position is equal to 2,080 hours a year (40 hours/week x 52 weeks).

 Explanation of FY 2015-16 Position Changes:

 The position count is unchanged.
 The change in FTE reflects adjustments in several existing part-time positions.